Kevin12J/cse15l-lab-reports/lab5.md

 ### Response From TA
 Try and check what is stored in the `CPATH` variable in the bash script.
 You can also refer to the lecture 6 notes where we introduced Junit.
 ### Student Terminal Output After Suggestion
 Thanks, I checked my `CPATH` variable and realized it was set to `'.:../lib/hamcrest-core-1.3.jar:../lib/junit-4.13.2.jar'`.
-I wrong path was used, and the correct path is `'.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar'`.
+The wrong path was used, and the correct path is `'.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar'`.
 My tests were now able to run in my testing script.
 ```
 JUnit version 4.13.2
 .